patelnehap/Credit_Risk_Analysis/README.md

 ## Summary

 In conclusion, credit-risk is a difficult thing to predict, even for advanced machine learning algorithms.
-While the Random Forest Sampler model had the highest overall accuracy, this was largely due to the fact that the dataset was so radically unbalanced.
+While the Easy Ensemble AdaBoost Classifier model had the highest overall accuracy, this was largely due to the fact that the dataset was so radically unbalanced.
-Even when it's balanced accuracy was at 67%, it's F-score for high-risk prediction was no better than 0.50.
-Typically in machine learning models you want a good balance of recall and precision which is why I recommend the random forest sampler model over the other four models.
-It appears that the random forest model sampler had the best balance of all the models because of it's high accuracy score and good balance of precision and recall scores.
+Even when it's balanced accuracy and average F-score were above 90%, it's F-score for high-risk prediction was no better than 0.16.
+Typically in machine learning models you want a good balance of recall and precision which is why I recommend the ensemble classifiers over the first four models.
+It appears that the Easy Ensemble model sampler had the best balance of all the models because of it's high accuracy score and good balance of precision and recall scores.